 Greenblatt is a member of the Investment Committees of the Board of Directors for the University of Pennsylvania and UJA Federation.
 Greenblatt graduated from Wharton University of Pennsylvania summa cum laude in 1979, and received his MBA in 1980.

-Greenblatt is a passionate follower of the value-based investment approach what I would call “Graham/Buffett value approach” and started the most exclusive investment forum; http://www.valueinvestorsclub.com, which is limited to 250 members and has excellent stock ideas available to the public; it is nearly impossible to get into the forum, but non-members can read the ideas 60 days after they are posted.
+Greenblatt is a passionate follower of the value-based investment approach, the “Graham/Buffett value approach” and started the most exclusive investment forum Valueinvestorsclub.com, which is limited to 250 members and has excellent stock ideas available to the public.
+Unfortunately, it is nearly impossible to get into the forum, but non-members can read the ideas 60 days after they are posted.

 Spin-offs are highly emphasized in the book and investments in spin-offs, post-spin-off and partial spin-off companies deem fruitful as stated in the book.
-The book spends a large amount of time on spin-offs and according to Greenblatt outperform the market by 20 percent a year.
+The book spends a large amount of time on spin-offs and according to Greenblatt outperform the market by 20% a year.
 Greenblatt brings several examples of spin-offs he invested in.
 One was with Liberty Media (the CEO is John Malone) which spun off TCI in the early 1990s.

 According to Joel Greenblatt, the essential aspect to analyze while investing in spin-off companies is the interest and actions of the management of the company and if the insiders are interested in investing in company stocks themselves.
 What the book basically highlights is that most commonly, investors overlook companies which are in special situations like bankruptcy, restructuring, spin-offs, and mergers, but this is exactly where investors should explore in order to reap high gains for their investment.
 The main topics in the book are; spin-offs, mergers, bankruptcies, restructuring, rights offerings, risk arbitrage, merger securities, and recapitalizations.